irischinos/BusinessCard/README.md

 # BusinessCard #irischinos

-You can see my business card here: https://irischinos.github.io/BusinessCard/
+You can see my business card <a href="ttps://irischinos.github.io/BusinessCard/">here</a>.